polarfire-soc/polarfire-soc-documentation/applications-and-demos/asymmetric-multiprocessing/amp.md

     ##AMP_DEMO = "bm"
     ```

-2. Use the Yocto bitbake command and set the icicle-kit-es-amp MACHINE and image required:
+2. Use the Yocto bitbake command and set the mpfs-icicle-kit-amp MACHINE and image required:

     ```bash
-    MACHINE=icicle-kit-es-amp bitbake mpfs-dev-cli
+    MACHINE=mpfs-icicle-kit-amp bitbake mchp-base-image
     ```

 3. Copy the created Disk Image to a flash device (USB mmc flash/SD/uSD)